-- You received wages, salaries, tips, or commissions from Indiana, you will not owe Indiana adjusted gross income tax on that income.
+• You received wages, salaries, tips, or commissions from Indiana, you will not owe Indiana adjusted gross income tax on that income.
 However, you may owe a county tax.
-If this is the only type of income you received from Indiana, you should file Form IT-40RNR, reciprocal nonresident Indiana individual income tax return.
-See the "Need tax forms...?" section on page 4 for options; or - You received other types of Indiana-source income besides wages tips, salaries or commissions (see items 1 through 8 above), you must file Form IT-40PNR instead of Form IT40RNR; or - You received both Indiana-source income (see items 1 through 8 above) and wage income from Indiana, you must file form IT-40PNR.
+If this is the only type of income you received from Indiana, you should file Form IT-40RNR, reciprocal nonresident Indiana individual income tax re-

+- You received other types of Indiana-source income besides wages tips, salaries or commissions (see items 1 through 8 above), you must file Form IT-40PNR instead of Form IT40RNR; or - You received both Indiana-source income (see items 1 through 8 above) and wage income from Indiana, you must file form IT-40PNR.
 The wage income will not be subject to Indiana adjusted gross income tax.
 However, see the county tax instructions for Reciprocal state residents on page 55 if these wages were earned in an Indiana county that has a county tax.

 Example.
-Fred and Deanna are full-year residents of Michigan, and file a 2013 joint federal income tax return.
-During 2013 Fred received \$10,000 winnings from an Indiana riverboat, and Deanna earned \$25,000 wage income from an Elkhart, Indiana employer.
+Fred and Deanna are full-year residents of Michigan, and file a 2014 joint federal income tax return.
+During 2014 Fred received \$10,000 winnings from an Indiana riverboat, and Deanna earned \$25,000 wage income from an Elkhart, Indiana employer.